ConjurTech/slate/source/includes/api/_authentication.html.md

-# Signatures
+# Authentication

 As a decentralised exchange, Switcheo does not use any sort of password or api key.
-For every transactions, digital signatures are required as a form of authentication.
+  Authentication is done in the form of signing the appropriate request or transaction using the blockchain specific digital signature with the user's private key.

-## Creating a signature
+## Signatures

 > Code example